grasu1555/ninjeye/README.md

   <li>:rocket: v142
     <ul>
       <li>
-          :syringe: Fixed a bug for autopatcher starting<br>
+          :syringe: Fixed a bug for autopatcher starting
       </li>
       <li>
-          :godmode: Fixed client opening if website is down<br>
+          :godmode: Fixed client opening if website is down
       </li>
       <li>
-          :zap:  New logo and new startup image<br>
+          :zap:  New logo and new startup image
       </li>
     </ul>
   </li>